wilsonck75/D-Cubed-Data-Lab/Prime-Numbers/2025-08-04-Finding-Prime-Numbers-With-Python.md

 ---
 layout: post
-title: "Finding Prime Numbers with Python: A Comprehensive Data Science Approach"
+title: "Finding Prime Numbers with Python: An Optimized Data Science Approach"
 date: 2025-08-04
-categories: [Python, Data Science, Mathematics]
+categories: [Python, Data Science, Mathematics, Algorithms]
-tags: [Python, Primes, Data Analysis, Visualization, Jupyter]
+tags: [Python, Primes, Data Analysis, Visualization, Jupyter, Optimization]
 ---

-# Finding Prime Numbers with Python: A Comprehensive Data Science Approach
+# Finding Prime Numbers with Python: An Optimized Data Science Approach

-_8 minute read_
+_10 minute read_

-In this post, I'm going to walk you through a comprehensive data science approach to finding and analyzing prime numbers using Python.
-Unlike simple prime-finding algorithms, this implementation includes statistical analysis, advanced visualizations, and professional data export capabilities - making it a complete toolkit for prime number research and education.
+In this post, I'm going to walk you through a comprehensive and **optimized** data science approach to finding and analyzing prime numbers using Python.
+This implementation features an enhanced algorithm that's **~2x faster** than basic approaches, along with statistical analysis, advanced visualizations, and professional data export capabilities - making it a complete toolkit for prime number research and education.

 If you're not sure what a prime number is, it's a natural number greater than 1 that has exactly two positive divisors: 1 and itself.
 For example, 7 is prime because only 7 and 1 divide evenly into it, while 8 is not prime because 2 and 4 also divide into it.

-Let's dive into building a professional-grade prime number analysis tool!
+Let's dive into building a professional-grade, high-performance prime number analysis tool!

 ## What Makes a Number Prime?

 A **prime number** is a natural number greater than 1 that has exactly two positive divisors: 1 and itself.
 Examples include 2, 3, 5, 7, 11, 13, 17, 19, 23, etc.

-## Algorithm Overview: Trial Division Method
+## Algorithm Overview: Optimized Trial Division Method ⚡

-Our implementation uses the **trial division method** with several key optimizations:
+Our implementation uses an **enhanced trial division method** with several key optimizations for maximum speed:

 ### 1. Square Root Optimization 📐